Google Cloud – Professional Cloud Security Engineer Certification learning path

 - PCI/DSS compliance is a shared responsibility model

 - Egress rules cannot be controlled for App Engine, Cloud Functions, and Cloud Storage.
-Google recommends using compute Engine and GKE to ensure that all egress traffic is authorized.
+Google recommends using Compute Engine and GKE to ensure that all egress traffic is authorized.

 - Antivirus software and File Integrity monitoring must be used on all systems commonly affected by malware to protect systems from current and evolving malicious software threats including containers